Skip to content

 This may take a few minutes.

-When the process finishes, the nimbus_execution_client and nrpc executables can be found in the build subdirectory.
+When the process finishes, the nimbus_execution_client executables can be found in the build subdirectory.

 Syncing Nimbus requires a set of era1 and era files.
 These can be generated from a geth and nimbus consensus client respectively or downloaded from a third-party repository.